umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 [insert pic - of dialog to upload file or indicate location]

-Similar to when exporting, you can choose to import everything from the archive file, or just content, schema or files.
+Similar to when exporting, you can choose to import everything from the archive file, or only content, schema or files.

 [insert pic]